Canary Island Date Palm (Phoenix canariensis) Care Indoors, Propagation and Common Problems

 Phoenix canariensis Problems

-Canary Island Date Palm (Phoenix canariensis) problems include brown leaf tips, yellow leaves, brown leaves, pests and diseases among others.
+Canary Island Date Palm problems include brown leaf tips, yellow leaves, brown leaves, pests and diseases among others.
 Keep reading for more details on these problems, their remedies and solutions.

 Brown leaf tips

-The third reason for brown leaf tips in Canary Island Date Palm is cold draughts.
-Keep the palm away from draughts to maintain an average warmth with a minimum of 120C.
+The third reason for brown leaf tips in Pineapple Palm is cold drafts.
+Keep the palm away from drafts from windy doors and drafty windows to maintain an average warmth of 15-260C.
+Check out this guide on understanding temperature for houseplants.

 The fourth reason for brown leaf tips in Canary Island Date Palm is is damage by touching.
-Place the palm away from the line of traffic.
+Place the palm away from the line of traffic to avoid bruising.

 Yellow leaves